Hearing Aid Funding in New Zealand

 - a registered job seeker seeking paid employment;

 - doing voluntary work (more than 20 hours per week);

 - studying full time; or

-Normally this funding covers only the cost of the hearing aid and doesn’t cover any additional assessment or fitting fees that an audiology service may charge.
+Typically, this funding covers only the hearing aid cost and doesn’t cover any additional assessment or fitting fees that an audiology service may charge.

 Partial funding for hearing aids is available for all adults once every six years.
 For children, it is available no more than three times in six years.

 The Ministry of Health’s Hearing Aid Subsidy Scheme provides $511.11 (including GST) per hearing aid to adults (over the age of 16) who:

 - Have a permanent hearing disorder and want a hearing aid.

 - Are New Zealand citizens living in New Zealand or permanent residents who aren’t eligible for the Hearing Aid Funding Scheme.